Matching the Standard Model to Heavy-Quark Effective Theory and Nonrelativistic QCD: Introduction

 \section{Introduction}

+Effective field theories (EFTs) are important tools in elementary particle physics and, in particular, in quantum chromodynamics (QCD).
+They allow for an economic, yet precise treatment of problems that involve widely separated mass scales.
+In many important applications of QCD, the mass of a heavy quark (top, bottom, or charm) is much larger than the remaining dynamical scales of the problem considered.
+Heavy-quark effective theory (HQET) and nonrelativistic QCD (NRQCD), which are among the most frequently used EFTs of QCD, are tailored for such systems.
+It is the purpose of this paper to extend HQET and NRQCD from pure QCD to the full Standard Model (SM).

-This paper is mainly concerned with extending heavy quark effective theory (HQET), and non-relativistic QCD (NRQCD) from pure QCD to the full Standard Model (SM).
-Originally, EFTs were developed to take advantage of the fact that the masses of the heavy quarks (top, bottom and charm) are much larger than the remaining dynamical scales being considered.
-More specifically, HQET has mainly been employed to study systems with one heavy quark, \cite{voloshin1987annihilation,politzer1988leading,isgur1989weak}.
-In these studies, when considering heavy-light systems, the authors reduce the problem down to one with two dynamical scales; the heavy quark mass, $m$, and the rest which is chosen to be the quark confinement scale, $\Lambda_{QCD}$, the scale of all processes in pure QCD - i.e. independent of quark mass.
-One then constructs the HQET Lagrangian as a power series in the inverse heavy quark pole mass.
-One can then estimate the size of each term by assigning the scale $\Lambda_{QCD}$ to every parameter present other than the heavy quark mass.
-One is then left with operators exhibiting two distinct structures; terms containing light degrees of freedom describing gluons and light quarks; or terms that are bi-linear in the heavy quark fields.
+More specifically, HQET has mainly been employed to study systems involving one heavy quark $Q$~\cite{Shifman:1987rj,Politzer:1988wp,Isgur:1989vq}.
+In these studies, when considering heavy-light systems, the authors reduce the problem down to one with two dynamical scales: the heavy-quark mass, $m$, and the scale of the rest, which is chosen to be the quark confinement scale, $\Lambda_\mathrm{QCD}$.
+One then constructs the HQET Lagrangian as a power series in the inverse heavy-quark pole mass.
+One can then estimate the size of each term by assigning the scale $\Lambda_\mathrm{QCD}$ to every parameter present other than the heavy-quark mass.
+One is thus left with operators exhibiting two distinct structures: terms containing light degrees of freedom describing gluons and light quarks and terms that are bi-linear in the heavy-quark fields.

-On the other hand, we have NRQCD which is mostly employed to study systems with a heavy quark and anti-quark, $Q\Bar{Q}$, bound state \cite{bodwin1995rigorous,caswell1986effective}.
-In NRQCD one usually takes into account two additional dynamical scales, the relative momentum, $\boldsymbol{q}\sim mv \sim \Lambda_{QCD}$, such that $v$ is the relative velocity of the $Q\Bar{Q}$ combination, and binding energy, $E\sim mv^2$, of the $Q\Bar{Q}$ bound state.
+On the other hand, NRQCD is mostly employed to study systems involving a heavy quark-antiquark bound state, $Q\Bar{Q}$~\cite{Caswell:1985ui,Bodwin:1994jh}.
+In NRQCD, one usually takes into account two additional dynamical scales: the relative momentum, $|\boldsymbol{q}|\sim mv$, where $v$ is the relative velocity of $Q$ and $\Bar{Q}$ in the $Q\Bar{Q}$ rest frame, and the binding energy, $E\sim mv^2$, of the $Q\Bar{Q}$ bound state.
 These extra scales add increased complexity to the power counting rules.
-Thus the size of each term in the NRQCD Lagrangian is no longer unique but dependent on the system under consideration.
-One can, however, still provide reasonable estimates of the leading size of each term is estimable with velocity counting rules \cite{bodwin1995rigorous,manohar2000qcd}.
-The difference between HQET and NRQCD is immediately clear by considering the first two bi-linear terms in the effective Lagrangian,
+Thus, the size of each term in the NRQCD Lagrangian is no longer unique, but depends on the system under consideration.
+One can, however, still provide reasonable estimates of the leading size of each term by means of velocity scaling rules~\cite{Brambilla:1999xf,Bodwin:1994jh,Lepage:1992tx,Manohar:2000hj}.